-1 reduce the negative impact of climate change resulting from the anthropogenic 2 emissions of greenhouse gases, and these instant proceedings give the opportunity 3 to the Tribunal to contribute to this absolutely imperative cause.
-4 5 (Continued in English) Mr President, members of the Tribunal, Viet Nam shares the view of most States which submitted written statements that the Tribunal has 6 7 iurisdiction in this case and there are no compelling reasons for the Tribunal to 8 decline to exercise such jurisdiction.
-9 10 As observed by the Tribunal in its Advisory Opinion on the Request for an Advisory Opinion submitted by the Sub-Regional Fisheries Commission (or Case 21), 11 "[a]rticle 21 of the Statute of this Tribunal and the 'other agreement' conferring 12 13 jurisdiction on the Tribunal are interconnected and constitute the substantive legal 14 basis of the advisory jurisdiction of the Tribunal."
-15 16 Article 138 of the Rules of the Tribunal sets out three prerequisites for the Tribunal to 17 exercise such advisory opinion.
-18 First, there shall be an international agreement related to the purposes of the 19 20 Convention that specifically provides for the submission to the Tribunal of a request 21 for an advisory opinion.
-In this case, the COSIS Agreement is manifestly an 22 international agreement related to the purpose of UNCLOS, especially Part XII of 23 UNCLOS concerning the protection and preservation of the marine environment.
-24 25 Second, with regard to the transmission of the request by an authorized body, the 26 request in this case has been transmitted by COSIS upon its decision pursuant to 27 article 2(2) of the COSIS Agreement.
-28 29 Third, relating to the nature of the request submitted, the two questions submitted by 30 COSIS are clearly legal questions aimed at clarifying the legal obligations of States 31 under UNCLOS related to marine environment protection and preservation.
-32 33 Under article 138 Rules of the Tribunal, the Tribunal "may give an advisory opinion", 34 meaning that the Tribunal has a discretionary power to render an opinion.
-But in Case 21, the Tribunal observed that "a request for an advisory opinion should not in 35 principle be refused except for 'compelling reasons'."
-Like a large majority of 36 37 States which took part in these proceedings, Viet Nam does not see any compelling 38 reason for the Tribunal to refuse the request for an advisory opinion.
-39 40 Mr President, members of the Tribunal, let me turn now to the substance of the 41 questions submitted by COSIS, namely, how UNCLOS regulates anthropogenic 42 greenhouse gas emissions.
-The second part of my presentation examines if 43 anthropogenic greenhouse gas emissions fall under the scope of the term "pollution" 44 under article 1(1) of UNCLOS.
-45 46 Mr President, Viet Nam is of the opinion that the current understanding of anthropogenic greenhouse gas emissions corresponds to the three elements of 47
+(Continued in English) Mr President, members of the Tribunal, Viet Nam shares the view of most States which submitted written statements that the Tribunal has jurisdiction in this case and there are no compelling reasons for the Tribunal to decline to exercise such jurisdiction.

+As observed by the Tribunal in its Advisory Opinion on the Request for an Advisory Opinion submitted by the Sub-Regional Fisheries Commission (or Case 21), "[a]rticle 21 of the Statute of this Tribunal and the 'other agreement' conferring jurisdiction on the Tribunal are interconnected and constitute the substantive legal basis of the advisory jurisdiction of the Tribunal."

+Article 138 of the Rules of the Tribunal sets out three prerequisites for the Tribunal to exercise such advisory opinion.

+First, there shall be an international agreement related to the purposes of the Convention that specifically provides for the submission to the Tribunal of a request for an advisory opinion.
+In this case, the COSIS Agreement is manifestly an international agreement related to the purpose of UNCLOS, especially Part XII of UNCLOS concerning the protection and preservation of the marine environment.

+Second, with regard to the transmission of the request by an authorized body, the request in this case has been transmitted by COSIS upon its decision pursuant to article 2(2) of the COSIS Agreement.

+Third, relating to the nature of the request submitted, the two questions submitted by COSIS are clearly legal questions aimed at clarifying the legal obligations of States under UNCLOS related to marine environment protection and preservation.

+Under article 138 Rules of the Tribunal, the Tribunal "may give an advisory opinion", meaning that the Tribunal has a discretionary power to render an opinion.
+But in Case 21, the Tribunal observed that "a request for an advisory opinion should not in principle be refused except for 'compelling reasons'."
+Like a large majority of States which took part in these proceedings, Viet Nam does not see any compelling reason for the Tribunal to refuse the request for an advisory opinion.

+Mr President, members of the Tribunal, let me turn now to the substance of the questions submitted by COSIS, namely, how UNCLOS regulates anthropogenic greenhouse gas emissions.
+The second part of my presentation examines if anthropogenic greenhouse gas emissions fall under the scope of the term "pollution" under article 1(1) of UNCLOS.

+Mr President, Viet Nam is of the opinion that the current understanding of anthropogenic greenhouse gas emissions corresponds to the three elements of pollution provided in the definition of that term in article 1(1)(4), namely, (i) the indirect and direct introduction of substances or energy into the marine environment by man; (ii) resulting or being likely to result in deleterious effects; and (iii) such deleterious effects must be something as harm to living resources and marine life, hazards to human health, hindrance to marine activities, including fishing and other legitimate uses of the sea, impairment of quality for use of sea water and reduction of amenities.

-&lt;sup>156 See Legality of the Threat or Use of Nuclear Weapons, Advisory Opinion, I.C.J.
+1 See Legality of the Threat or Use of Nuclear Weapons, Advisory Opinion, I.C.J.
 Reports 1996, p.
 226, at p.
 235, para.
 14